tmeckel/azdo-cli/docs/azdo_auth_login.md

 ```
 Authenticate with a Azure DevOps Organization.

-The default authentication mode is a web-based browser flow.
-After completion, an
+The default authentication mode is a an interactive process in which a personal access token (PAT) can be added.
+After completion, the
 authentication token will be stored internally.

+The minimum required scopes for the token are: `Code: Read`, `Project and Team: Read`

+Using a web-based browser authentication flow, which creates a new PAT, is currently not supported.

 Alternatively, use `--with-token` to pass in a token on standard input.
-The minimum required scopes for the token are: "repo", "read:org".

 Alternatively, azdo will use the authentication token (PAT) found in environment variables.
 This method is most suitable for "headless" use of azdo such as in automation.
 See